-Investments in sustainable bonds or in bonds issued by companies whose economic activities are considered to be contributing to a social objective.
-This includes sustainability-linked bonds in which the financial and/or structural characteristics of the fixed income instrument are linked to pre-defined sustainability objectives.
-This also includes bonds and interest-bearing instruments issued by issuers whose economic activities are considered to be contributing to a social objective under the Sustainable Development Goals in Agenda 2030 and/or activities aligned with the EU Taxonomy.
+Sustainable investments primarily contribute through investments in sustainable bonds in which the borrowed capital is used to finance projects with an environmental or social objective.
+Even so-called sustainability-linked bonds can be considered to be contributing to the referenced objectives in the case in which the financial and/or structural characteristics of the fixed income instrument are linked in some manner to pre-defined sustainability objectives.
+This also applies to bonds or interest-bearing instruments issued by issuers whose economic activities are considered to be contributing to an environmental objective under the Sustainable Development Goals in Agenda 2030 and/or activities aligned with the EU Taxonomy by exceeding a minimum level for the company's turnover in line with the Sustainable Development Goals or the EU Taxonomy or a combination thereof.
+In addition to company turnover, the capital expenditures or operational expenditures (CAPEX/OPEX) can be used to assess a company's contributions to the objectives.